-Multidimensional data represent data captured at multiple times and/or multiple depths.
+Multidimensional data represent data captured at multiple times and/or multiple depths or heights.
 These data types are commonly used in atmospheric, oceanographic and earth sciences.
 Multidimensional raster data can be captured by satellite observations where data are collected at certain time intervals, or generated from numerical models where data are aggregated, interpolated or simulated from other data sources.

-The common storage formats for multidimensional raster are netCDF, GRIB, and HDF.
+The common storage formats for multidimensional raster data are netCDF, GRIB, and HDF.
 Oceanographic data are often stored in netCDF format (.nc), weather data in GRIB format, and NASA often uses HDF format to store scientific data.
 These multidimensional formats share common capabilities for storing multiple variables, with each variable being a multidimensional array.
 For example, a netCDF file can store temperature, humidity, and wind speed for every month from the years 2010 to 2014, and at elevations of 0, 1, and 10 meters, respectively.
-See Multidimensional raster types for more information about these types of data.
+See Multidimensional raster types for more information.